Kent-Danielle/FindaPotty-2.0/README.md

 * Hi my name is Xinyang.
 I'm excited about this project because this is new to me!

-* Hi my name is Dongil, I'm excited about this project because it's my first collaborative project with my team. re
+* Hi my name is Dongil, I'm excited about this project because it's my first collaborative project with my team. this is last version.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS